-GENERAL ADULT PROGRAM INFORMATION
+GENERAL BUTTE COUNTY ROP PROGRAM INFORMATION

-- Students must be at least 18 years of age - All programs are fee based - All programs require a high school diploma or equivalent - All programs require students complete a skills assessment, Comprehensive Adult Student Assessment System (CASAS). - Estimated costs include program fees, instructional materials, textbooks, TB testing, Hepatitis B immunizations, uniforms and state/national exams as required for the program - All programs have dress code and/or uniform requirements - CTE-ROP accepts payments by money order, credit and debit cards.
-Credit and debit card payments may be made in person or by phone - CTE-ROP programs utilize a Pass/Fail grading system
+- Students must be at least 18 years of age. - All programs require a high school diploma or equivalent. - Programs may require students to complete a proficiency assessment (Comprehensive Adult Student Assessment System, or CASAS). - Estimated costs include program fees, instructional materials, textbooks, TB testing, Hepatitis B immunizations, uniforms and state/national exams as required for the program. - All programs have dress code and/or uniform requirements. - Butte County ROP accepts payments by money order, credit/debit cards, and cashier's check.
+Credit and debit card payments may be made in person or by phone. - Butte County ROP programs utilize a Pass/Fail grading system.